Toktom/PyAbsorp/README.md

-# Absortion Models
+# Absorption Models
- A file containing the implemantions of the absortion coefficients methods
+ A file containing the implemantions of the absorption coefficients methods